frxderic/frxderic/README.md

 ---

 <h2 align="center">Tools</h2>
 I possess a strong programming background, specializing in Python and the scientific Python stack.
 Proficient in widely-used machine learning libraries, I employ these tools to develop robust models and perform in-depth data analysis.
 Additionally, I have some knowledge in JavaScript, including frameworks such as React, Three.js, and Next.js.
-For a demonstration see also my [portfolio website](https://portfolio-49236.web.app/) In the field of neuroimaging, I have also experience in open-source and proprietary software such as MITK, 3D Slicer, ITK Snap and the BrainLab imaging suite enabling comprehensive analysis of brain imaging data.
+For a demonstration see also my <a href="https://portfolio-49236.web.app/">personal portfolio</a>.
+In the field of neuroimaging, I have also experience in open-source and proprietary software such as MITK, 3D Slicer, ITK Snap and the BrainLab imaging suite enabling comprehensive analysis of brain imaging data.

 ---